1922 in Afghanistan: February 1922

-An Afghan mission arrives in Angora with an autograph letter from the amir expressing the warmest sentiments towards the Turkish government, and stating that he urged the British government to abstain from assisting the Greeks.
+An Afghan mission arrives in Ankara with an autograph letter from the amir expressing the warmest sentiments towards the Turkish government, and stating that he urged the British government to abstain from assisting the Greeks.
 Towards Russia Afghan sentiment is at first rather unfriendly.

 Beginning of March 1922

 Maj.
 Francis Humphrys reaches Kabul as British minister.
 At about the same time Sardar Abdul Hadi Khan arrives in London as Afghan minister to the Court of St. James.
 This interchange of ambassadors sets the seal upon the new relationship between the two countries.
 In an interview to The Times Hadi Khan says he thinks the treaty will strengthen trade relations between Afghanistan and India; he also says that his people are beginning to be better disposed towards England.

 Early summer 1922

 Many of the large number of refugees from Turkestan who are hostile to the Soviet government rally to the flag of Enver Pasha when on behalf of the Bokhara government he makes war on Russia.
 But the successes of the Russian arms soon cause a marked change of sentiment in Afghanistan.
 On June 17 there appears in the Ittihad-i-Mashriqi of Jalalabad an obviously inspired article strongly disapproving of the anti-Bolshevik insurrection in Turkestan and advocating relations of disinterested friendship all round.
 This policy is energetically pursued by Mohammad Wali Khan, who in July, on his return from his world diplomatic mission, becomes foreign minister in succession to Sardar Mahmud Beg Tarzi.
 On August 15 he issues a statement that he regards the disturbances in Bokhara as a purely internal affair, the Russo-Afghan treaty of last year having agreed to recognize the independence of Bokhara and Khiva.